Button#

 Access#

-The controller class provides twelve button objects.
-Each object is an instance of the button class and can be accessed through a controller instance.
+The controller class provides the following button objects.
+Each object is an instance of the button class.

 Object